bryan-hoang/mthe-493-group-a2/ARCHITECTURE.md

 A server that signs in to a noticeboard for discovery by clients.
 It can receive units of work from a client to compute, and then return the results to client.

-This worker has been modified to have wages set for it, which means they won't work on something that won't pay above their eet wage.
+This worker has been modified to have wages set for it, which means they won't work on something that won't pay above their minimum wage.

 ### `src/client.py`